IMS-TEAM-1/mower/SoftwareDesignDescription.md

 # Process requirements

 ## Minimum

-* "The code shall be under version control." - Done in GitHub.
+> "The code shall be under version control." - Done in GitHub.

-* "There shall be a Software Design Description document where each source code component is described." - You are reading it now!
+> "There shall be a Software Design Description document where each source code component is described." - You are reading it now!

-* "A basic Work Breakdown Structure (WBS) shall be created for the intended scope of the project." - We have used Trello and time estimations there.
+> "A basic Work Breakdown Structure (WBS) shall be created for the intended scope of the project." - We have used Trello and time estimations there.
 The team leader will create a WBS for the entire project, so it cannot be found here.

-* "An individual log book for each team member shall be kept documenting what has been accomplished and what time has been spent." - Missing from some members.
+> "An individual log book for each team member shall be kept documenting what has been accomplished and what time has been spent." - Missing from some members.

-* "An analysis of the project shall be done (including process, technical aspects, collaboration and results) and documented in a Lessons Learned Document." - Not done.
+> "An analysis of the project shall be done (including process, technical aspects, collaboration and results) and documented in a Lessons Learned Document." - Not done.

 ## Medium

-* "The Software Design Description shall contain low level requirements linked to the high level requirements in this document as needed in order to implement the functionality." - From Trello:
+> "The Software Design Description shall contain low level requirements linked to the high level requirements in this document as needed in order to implement the functionality."

+These points are from our Trello board.
+RNR is abbreviation of "Requirement NumbeR".
+The numbers on each line is our difficulty estimation of the task.

-RNR1.
-Retrieve line follower and ultrasonic data. - 2 (Difficulty, abstract.
-RNR = Requirement Number)
+  * RNR1.
+Retrieve line follower and ultrasonic data. - 2

-RNR2.
+  * RNR2.
 Be able to control the motors. - 2

-RNR3.
+  * RNR3.
 Be able to install Raspbian/Raspberry Pi OS. - 1

-RNR4.
+  * RNR4.
 Establish communication between Raspberry Pi and Arduino. - 2

-RNR5.
+  * RNR5.
 Capture a picture with Raspberry Pi. - 3

-RNR6.
+  * RNR6.
 Bug testing for each sprint. - 3

-RNR7.
+  * RNR7.
 Transition form defined loop code to communication based code. - 2

-RNR8.
+  * RNR8.
 Manage Wi-Fi connections. - 3

-RNR9.
+  * RNR9.
 Establish a communication between the Pi and backend over Internet. - 3

-RNR10.
-Hanlde encoder and gyroscope data. - 7, Edited: 2
+  * RNR10.
+Handle encoder and gyroscope data. - 7, Edited: 2

-RNR11.
+  * RNR11.
 Implement all API-requests and posts. - 3

-RNR12.
+  * RNR12.
 Implement dead reckoning function. - 3, Edited: 5

-RNR13.
+  * RNR13.
 Document code in Arduino. - 2

-RNR14.
+  * RNR14.
 Thread solution for Pi code. - 8

-RNR15.
+  * RNR15.
 Do this SDD. - 2

-RNR16.
-Set up and implement serial protocol. - 3, Edited 1: 5, Edited 2: 7
+  * RNR16.
+Set up and implement serial protocol. - 3, Edit 1: 5, Edit 2: 7

-RNR17.
+  * RNR17.
 Implement Pi Bluetooth. - 2, Edited: 5

-RNR18.
+  * RNR18.
 Document code in Pi. - 2

-RNR19.
+  * RNR19.
 Do complete system test. - 8

-* "Each Low level requirement or related software work package shall contain an estimate of how much work that is required for completion of the task." - Seen above.
+>  "Each Low level requirement or related software work package shall contain an estimate of how much work that is required for completion of the task." - Seen above.

-* "The sum of all tasks and estimated efforts shall be compared with the time frame and resource availability of the project and planned accordingly." - Done when project is over.
+> "The sum of all tasks and estimated efforts shall be compared with the time frame and resource availability of the project and planned accordingly." - Done when project is over.

-* "Completion of tasks and used effort shall be compared with the plan and the estimates." - Done when project is over.
+> "Completion of tasks and used effort shall be compared with the plan and the estimates." - Done when project is over.

 # Maximum

-* "The Software Design Document shall contain an architectural overvire of the system and its sub components." - An overview of the Arduino/mower is given here, a complete overview will be done in another document.
+> "The Software Design Document shall contain an architectural overvire of the system and its sub components." - An overview of the Arduino/mower is given here, a complete overview will be done in another document.

-* "The source code shall be traceable to respective low level requirement." - Vital parts explained in this document.
+> "The source code shall be traceable to respective low level requirement." - Vital parts explained in this document.

-* "Test Cases shall be defined for all requirements and a test report produced" - Explained under the heading `diagnostic.ino`.
-This is solved by self-diagnostics which either returns "DIAGNOSTIC:ok" or for example "DIAGNOSTIC:2,3,5" if module 2, 3, and 5 failed, making this the "report".
+> "Test Cases shall be defined for all requirements and a test report produced" - Explained under the heading `diagnostic.ino`.
+This is solved by self-diagnostics which either returns `DIAGNOSTIC:ok` or for example `DIAGNOSTIC:2,3,5` if module 2, 3, and 5 failed, making this the "report".